-Although it may look like an impossible task to get out of debt before Christmas, but it isn’t so actually especially when you owe less than $10,000 to creditors.
-If you read this post and follow the tips mentioned here, then I’m sure you’ll be able to enjoy delicious foods and friendly banters with family without any debt problems or stress.
+Although it may look like an impossible task to get out of debt before Christmas, it isn’t so actually especially when you owe less than $10,000 to creditors.
+If you read this post and follow the tips mentioned here, then I’m sure you’ll be able to enjoy delicious foods and friendly banters with your family without any debt problems or stress.
 So without wasting any time or words, here’s how to have a debt-free Christmas.

 1. Take up a second job:

 The thought of doing a second job after a tiring day might not be appealing to you but it can fetch you a good amount of money.
 Instead of watching Netflix in the evening, you can use that time to make money.
 Simple jobs like pizza delivery and writing articles can help you to get extra cash.
 Use it to pay off your debts.
 Focus on those jobs that give you a minimum of $200 – $400 per week.